Caernarfon Airport

+Caernarfon Airport (Maes Awyr Caernarfon) (ICAO: EGCK), is a general aviation airport located 4 NM southwest of Caernarfon, Gwynedd, Wales.
+It is on the site of the former RAF Llandwrog which was operational between 1941 and 1946.
+From the end of the 1960s, civil light aircraft started to use the aerodrome in greater numbers and eventually gained a full operating licence in 1976.

 Operations

-Caernarfon Aerodrome has a CAA Ordinary Licence (Number P866) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Air Caernarfon Limited).
+Caernarfon Aerodrome has a Civil Aviation Authority (CAA) Ordinary Licence (Number P866) that allows flights for the public transport of passengers, or for flying instruction as authorised by the licensee (Air Caernarfon Limited).
 The aerodrome is not licensed for night use.
-The airport has a licensed runway: 07/25, an unlicensed one: 02/20 and a disused runway which formed a triangle layout commonly used during the Second World War.
+The airport has a single licensed runway: 07/25.
+There is also an unlicensed runway: 02/20, and a disused runway (was 14/32).
+These initially formed a triangle layout, commonly used during the Second World War.

 The airport is mainly used by small fixed-wing aircraft, helicopters and microlights.
 Several companies based at the airport offer flight training.
 North Wales Flight Academy offers fixed-wing training for the issue of a PPL (A) and other fixed-wing qualifications.
 Microlight traffic forms a considerable part of the local aerodrome traffic and flight training is provided by The Microlight School.
 Helicopter training is also undertaken at the airport by Geo Helicopters.
 It is also possible to have pleasure flights and charters from the airport.
-There is also a helicopter simulator located inside the Airworld Aviation Museum.
+There is also a helicopter simulator located inside the Caernarfon Airworld Aviation Museum.

+Search and Rescue

+In 2013, the Department for Transport (DfT) handed out the contract to manage search and rescue for the Maritime and Coastguard Agency during the next ten years to Bristow Helicopters, using two Sikorsky S-92 helicopters.
+Since 1 July 2015, search and rescue operations have commenced at Caernarfon Airport.

-The airport is also home to one of the three Wales Air Ambulance helicopters.
+Wales Air Ambulance

+The airfield is now one of the homes for the Wales Air Ambulance.
+The HEMS (Helicopter Emergency Medical Service) operates the Airbus Helicopters H145, a twin-engined light utility helicopter from Caernarfon.
+The helicopters are leased and are operated on behalf of the charity by Babcock Mission Critical Services Onshore.